-Hours and Duration: University Regulations permit students to work for up to 20 hours per week during term time, actual availability depends on their individual timetable and commitments (such as skill-enhancing Clubs and Societies, or supporting themselves through their studies).
+Hours and Duration: University Regulations permit students to work for up to 20 hours per week during term time.
+The time they spend volunteering should be mutually agreed, based on their actual availability, which depends on their individual timetable and commitments (such as skill-enhancing Clubs and Societies, or supporting themselves through their studies).

-Access: Any student could be undertaking volunteering activities alongside their studies as one-off projects, or as an ongoing commitment.
+Access: Any student could be undertaking volunteering activities alongside their studies as one-off projects, with a clear start and finish, or as an ongoing commitment.
 They may have accessed this directly, through a volunteering organisation, or through, for example, the University of Warwick’s own Warwick Volunteers, a student-led organisation that works with the local community.

 Cost: Genuine volunteering opportunities cost you time for the induction, training and supervision of your volunteer as well as any Safeguarding checks (if required see gov.uk for information on whether a DBS check is required) and reimbursement of out of pocket expenses, see gov.uk for information on expenses.
 The costs incurred through framing an unpaid worker as a “volunteer” can be substantial!
 For more information see Volunteers rights.
 Also see our advertising policy regarding fee-paying positions.